scrutinously/chia-scripts/README.md

 Currently there is a limitation in the API or possibly in the database that prevents the API\
 from reporting send transactions from before approximately block-height 800000, which is\
 approximately the time of the release of chia client 1.2.6.

+### tail.sh
+In a command line, run `./tail.sh <coin name>` to start tailing the logs for chia or any fork.\
+The `<coin name>` will need to be the same as the root directory for the coin's log path, so \
+for chia, the root path is `~/.chia` sot he command to tail the chia logs is `./tail.sh chia`.
+The default coloring is set at anything under 0.5s lookup green, 0.5s to 1s orange/yellow, and/ over 1s is red.
+Adjust these times by changing what `$16` is greater than in the script.